 In 1894, Amy received an invitation from a friend to join the Church of England Zenana Mission in Bangalore, before serving for a brief time in Sri Lanka.
 In November 1895 she arrived in South India, never to depart.
 She went to live in the Tinnevelly district with CMS missionaries, Reverend Thomas Walker and his wife, who taught her the Tamil language and encouraged her in evangelism.
 The Indian climate was better for Amy’s health, with the heat supressing some of the pains in her body.

 The encounter opened Amy’s eyes, as she became increasingly aware that many unwanted Indian children were being dedicated to the temple gods by their parents or guardians.
-They became temple children, with little girls and boys being trafficked and sold to ‘marry’ the Brahmin temple priests.
+They became temple children - trafficked and sold to ‘marry’ the Brahmin temple priests.
 This practice was deeply rooted and encouraged within Hinduism.

 ‘When I consider the cross of Christ, how can anything that I do be called sacrifice?’